 Often job ads are written with an unconscious influence of hidden gender-coded language.
 The language used within a job advert can adversely affect the diverse numbers of applicants a position receives.
-The use of gender-neutral terms within a job ad is an effective method in tackling unconscious gender bias.
+The use of gender-neutral terms within a job ad is an effective method of tackling unconscious gender bias.
 Research suggests words such as; lead, active and decisive are male-gendered.
 Whilst female associated words consist of examples such as; support, responsible and understanding.

 The use of gender-associated adjectives is frequently unintentional and may even go unnoticed.
 Therefore it’s important to be aware that certain languages can influence certain job applications.
 Safeguard your advert and run the text through gender-coder sites such as this one.

 To the job application…

 To tackle gender bias in the job application stage arguably requires a little more attention.

 In the past, human input was employed as the key decision-maker in candidate screening.
 Which made blind screening a little more difficult, as human decision-making is often subject to bias.
 However, this is before technological advances.
 Following the rise in recruitment technology, these risks can be diminished through automation having the capability to process job applications and decrease the likelihood of a candidate being picked based on their gender.

 The technology ensures all potential candidates receive the same fair equal treatment.
 Regardless of other influencing factors that cause unfair hiring practices.
 The purpose is to make up a diverse workforce and encourage unique perspectives, thoughts and insights from a range of different backgrounds.